B. Sc. [Electrical Engineering] (University of British Columbia), Ph.D. (University of British Columbia)

 There are currently no openings in Dr. Birch’s lab.
 Please contact Dr. Birch with inquiries.

-Watch a brief video in which Gary Birch discusses his research interests and how his passion in working on accessible technology came to be.
+Watch a brief video in which Gary Birch discusses his research interests and how his passion for working on accessible technology came to be.

 - Bashashati, H, Ward, RK, Birch, GE, Bashashati, A. 2015.
 Comparing Different Classifiers in Sensory Motor Brain Computer Interfaces..
 PLoS ONE. doi: 10.1371/journal.pone.0129435.